Aquatic locomotion: Human swimming

+In 2013, the scholar of human evolution Pedro Renato Bender proposed that the swimming instinct was lost as a consequence of constraints related to arboreal life in the last common ancestor of apes.
+This has been called the Saci last common ancestor hypothesis, after Saci, a Brazilian folklore character who cannot cross water.
+Bender hypothesized that the ancestral ape increasingly avoided deep-water bodies when the risks of being exposed to water were clearly higher than the advantages of crossing them.
+A decreasing contact with water bodies could then have led to the disappearance of the doggy paddle instinct.

 Swimming has been known amongst humans since prehistoric times; the earliest record of swimming dates back to Stone Age paintings from around 7,000 years ago.
 Competitive swimming started in Europe around 1800 and was part of the first modern 1896 Summer Olympics in Athens, though not in a form comparable to the contemporary events.
 It was not until 1908 that regulations were implemented by the International Swimming Federation to produce competitive swimming.